-For the original Hamiltonian without CD term [$\mathcal{H}_0(t)$, Eq.~\eqref{eq_H0_p_spin}; diamond with blue solid line in the figure], we see that the final state is far away from the ground state for short annealing time $\tau$ [green-shaded areas, where $F(\tau) \approx 1/2^N$ for $\mathcal{H}_0(t)$] and reach the final ground state in the adiabatic regime [gray-shaded areas, where $F(\tau) > 0.99$] for very long annealing time.
+For the original Hamiltonian without the CD term [$\mathcal{H}_0(t)$, given by Eq.~\eqref{eq_H0_p_spin}; diamond with blue solid line in the figure], we see that the final state is far away from the ground state for short annealing time $\tau$ [green-shaded areas, where $F(\tau) \approx 1/2^N$ for $\mathcal{H}_0(t)$] and reach the final ground state in the adiabatic regime [gray-shaded areas, where $F(\tau) > 0.99$] for very long annealing time.

-The existing method of single-parameter CD driven Hamiltonian [Eq.~\eqref{eq_solution_p_spin} with $\gamma(t)=\gamma_\mathrm{init}$ and thus $\beta=0$; square, orange dashed line] reaches a considerably higher final ground state fidelity and lower residual energy, respectively, especially for short annealing time (green-shaded areas), yet converges towards their original counterpart for longer annealing time (yellow-shaded areas) due to the fact that $\dot{\lambda} \propto 1/\tau$ [\cf Eq.~\eqref{eq_driving_functions}].
+The existing method of a single-parameter CD driven Hamiltonian [Eq.~\eqref{eq_solution_p_spin} with $\gamma(t)=\gamma_\mathrm{init}$ and thus $\beta=0$; square, orange dashed line] reaches a considerably higher final ground-state fidelity and lower residual energy, respectively, especially for short annealing time (green-shaded areas), yet approaches their original counterpart for longer annealing time (yellow-shaded areas) due to the fact that $\dot{\lambda} \propto 1/\tau$ [\cf Eq.~\eqref{eq_driving_functions}].
 Consequently, the counter-diabatic Hamiltonian $\mathcal{H}^{\lambda,\gamma}_\mathrm{CD}(t)$ naturally converges towards zero for longer annealing time, in particular in the adiabatic limit (gray-shaded areas), and thus does not yield any further speedup.